Highlights from the Ratings and Financial Report for Gilead Sciences Inc. (GILD)

 GILD’s Market Performance

-GILD stocks went up by 0.77% for the week, with a monthly drop of -4.10% and a quarterly performance of 0.10%, while its annual performance rate touched 6.64%.
-The volatility ratio for the week stands at 1.21% while the volatility levels for the past 30 days are set at 1.68% for Gilead Sciences Inc..
-The simple moving average for the period of the last 20 days is -2.85% for GILD stocks with a simple moving average of 1.71% for the last 200 days.
+GILD stocks went down by -3.20% for the week, with a monthly drop of -7.97% and a quarterly performance of -4.71%, while its annual performance rate touched 6.29%.
+The volatility ratio for the week stands at 1.60% while the volatility levels for the past 30 days are set at 1.63% for Gilead Sciences Inc..
+The simple moving average for the period of the last 20 days is -4.78% for GILD stocks with a simple moving average of -1.94% for the last 200 days.

 Analysts’ Opinion of GILD